projectcipher/cipher/guides/personal_website/README.md

 ![](img/googling.gif)

-In the case above, Google even gives us the answer for our question without having to click anything-- neat! __Try the same for CSS.__
+In the case above, Google even gives us the answer for our question, _"What does HTML stand for"_, without having to click anything-- neat!

+__Try the same for CSS!__

 ## Part Two: Log onto Cloud 9

-Note: You should have a Cloud 9 account after following the [Workspace Setup](https://github.com/JevinSidhu/cipher/tree/master/guides/workspace_setup) guide!
+_Note: You should have a Cloud 9 account after following the [Workspace Setup](https://github.com/JevinSidhu/cipher/tree/master/guides/workspace_setup) guide!_

 1. Head to https://c9.io